 Parish Treasurer Bonnie Douglas retired after over forty satisfying years at NIH.
 With a background in mathematics, computer science and management analysis, being on the Budget and Finance Committee and Treasurer at Christ Church are enjoyable for her, satisfying her continuing need for puzzles, numbers, and things to analyze.
 In her spare time she sees friends, reads (mostly history and mystery), travels, putters in the home and garden, does crossword puzzles and Sudoku, and plays and walks with her dog.
 She is particularly pleased that, as we progress through this time of transition, we are in a healthy financial condition.

 Clerk of the Vestry Peter Bartram has been a member of Christ Church since 2008.
 A registered Professional Engineer, he is Professor Emeritus, Norwich University.
-At Christ Church, he serves as Diocesan Convention Delegate, as webmaster (Communications Committee), and on the Outreach Committee.
-He was a member of the Rector Search Team.
+At Christ Church, he serves as webmaster (Communications Committee), and on the Outreach Committee.
+He was a member of the Rector Search Team and served several years as Diocesan Convention Delegate.
 In his retirement, he enjoys traveling, shop work, reading, and vintage toy trains and construction toys.

 DIOCESAN CONVENTION DELEGATES

 Ray Barry and Emily have been members of Christ Church Parish since 1985.
 Over the years he has been active in many aspects of church life.
-He has served on the Vestry; served as a Diocesan Delegate; has worked in our Christian education program including serving as an adult leader of the J2A group that traveled to Poland on pilgrimage; and serve regularly as a Chalicist.
+He has served on the Vestry; served as a Diocesan Delegate; and has worked in our Christian education program including serving as an adult leader of the J2A group that traveled to Poland on pilgrimage.
+He serves regularly as a Chalicist.
 (Term expires February 2019)